Jellard History, Family Crest & Coats of Arms

 The surname Jellard was first found in east Kent and Sussex where they were Lords of the Manor of Eastbourne.
 The family were originally named Villiard, or Guillarrt, and were from Caen in Normandy in pre Conquest times.
 In the Domesday Book they are recorded variously as Wielardus, Wilardus, and Wlward.
 Further speculation on the origin of this distinguished family name of the U.S.A., can be deduced from the Willard Memoir by Joseph Willard published in Boston Mass. in 1858.
 Woollard is a small village on the River Chew in the Chew Valley in East Somerset.
 Some of the first records of the name include: Wihelardus de Trophil who was listed in the History of Northumberland in 1168 and Wilard de Pikeeden who was listed in the same source in 1227.
 The Yorkshire Poll Tax Rolls of 1379 list Emayn Wylard.
 William Willarde was listed in Kent in 1602 and Nicholas Willard from Kent married Jane Coumber at Canterbury in 1690.

-Important Dates for the Jellard family
+Early History of the Jellard family

 This web page shows only a small excerpt of our Jellard research.
 Another 112 words (8 lines of text) covering the years 1617, 1630, 1634, 1605, 1676, 1634, 1643, 1672, 1692, 1692, 1640, 1707 and 1701 are included under the topic Early Jellard History in all our PDF Extended History products and printed products wherever possible.